pudelkoM/RaceChronoBleDevice/README.md

 - Set the TX power to a high enough setting, depending on distance to phone
 - Filter out uninteresting CAN ARBIDs in hardware
 - Set BLE MTU higher than message size + 4
+- Request HIGH connection priority on the client side

 ## Android connection priority / BLE connection interval